Internet use and digital skills survey

 Where are the results published?

-Data from the information technology survey are published in the statistical database under the headings Economy and Social life.
+Data from the internet use and digital skills survey are published in the statistical database under the headings Economy and Social life.
 The data are also available in the dedicated section on information and communication technologies.